sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-31.md

 ### Implementing Wallis' product for π in terms of `product`

-The formula as presented in the text is not very clear, but a quick search on [wikipedia](https://en.wikipedia.org/wiki/Wallis_product) display a formula like this:
+The formula presented in the text is not very clear, but a quick search on [wikipedia](https://en.wikipedia.org/wiki/Wallis_product) gives a formula like this:

 $$\prod\_{n=1}^\infty\left(\frac{2n}{2n-1}\cdot\frac{2n}{2n+1}\right)$$

-This formulat can be implemented directly using the `product`:
+This formula can be implemented directly using the `product` function:

 ```scheme
 (define (wallis-product n)